itaynvn/cnvrg_ai_library_slack/README.md

 ## Running

-You'll need to define the slack incoming webhook URL as a secret in your cnvrg project:
+Define the slack incoming webhook URL as a secret in your cnvrg project:
 ```
-SLACK_WEBHOOK_URL=blabla
+SLACK_WEBHOOK_URL
 ```

 Running the application with the `-h` option yields the following usage message:
 ```
 python3 main.py -h